 Welcome to On The Pulse, a space where our host, Dave Brown, reflects on topics discussed during the show and place to get more information about resources discussed.

-To learn more about this stem cell breakthrough visit here.
+To learn more about Hillary’s accessible waste, recycling, and compost prototype visit here.

-To learn more about the EA Sports Accessibility Portal visit here.
+To learn more about the team, visit their website here.